 If you wish to distribute your game on a CD, use a CD-Rewriter or DVD-Rewriter to copy the files from the specified location to the CD-ROM or DVD-ROM media.

 Your game may require the use of a data file to read and store information.
 For example, the starter kit provided with XNA Game Studio uses an XML file to read and store game settings.
 Other games may use a text file or other format.

-This is likely to be inconvenient, as the file will be inaccessible to your game through conventional storage APIs.
+This is likely to be inconvenient, as the file will not be accesible to your game through conventional storage APIs.
 The recommended actions to correct this are as follows: